BennettMarti/2023-scouting-android/README.md

 	Team won - checkbox

+Naming convention follows: Page,Name,Function
+If there was a button to add to a ticker it would look something like:
+TeleOpMidConePlus

 Upon submit, results are sent to a .csv file that will be picked up by the compiler at the end of the day.